ipfs/ipfs/README.md

 - [ipfs/faq](https://github.com/ipfs/faq) is for questions you might have about IPFS.
 - [ipfs/support](https://github.com/ipfs/support) is for issues with getting IPFS up and running.
 - [ipfs/community](https://github.com/ipfs/community) is for meta-questions on how we manage our community in general.
+- [project directory](https://github.com/ipfs/ipfs/blob/master/project-directory.md) is for all of our repositories.

 We also have these communication channels outside of GitHub: